 Chris started working at St John Rigby College in 2011 as an English Teacher.
 Before this, he trained emergency services in First Aid and Life Saving techniques for The North West Ambulance Service NHS Trust.
 He has had a varied career, during which he has completed two university degree courses: A BA in English and a BSc in Psychology.
 He is now the Head of Department for English.
 In his spare time, he enjoys reading, music and spending time with his family.

-Phil is Head of Engineering at Wigan and Leigh College where he has worked for 28 years.
+Phil is the former Head of Engineering at Wigan and Leigh College where has worked for more 28 years.
 He enjoys most sports and has been a season ticket holder at Wigan Warriors for many years.
-He also enjoys playing golf and walking, and has completed many charity running events.
+He also enjoys playing gold and walking, and has completed many charity running events.

 Peter is a partner with a one of the UK’s largest accountancy firms.
 He has a keen interest in governance, risk and internal control matters.
 His career has brought him into contact with a large variety of large and small organisations.